Rafin31/Hackathon-2021/README.md

 	<li>Clone or downlaod the zip file on your device</li>
 	<li>Go to command prompt and run "yarn install or npm install" (your device must have npm or yarn be installed) </li>
 	<li>After that run "yarn start"</li>
-	<li>Done ! after running the above command wait for a few seconds, your default browser will open and you will able to see the website  </li>
+	<li>Done ! after running the above command wait for a few seconds, your default browser will open and you will be able to see the website  </li>

 </ol>